patrick2587/compair/README.md

 ## Approach

 The task requires implementaing a processing pipeline relying on multiple NLP components.
 The choice for the individual components reaches from classical NLP building blocks to a end-to-end solution implemented with a single LLM API call.
-In-between is whole spectrum of hybrid approaches which differ regarding latency, accuracy, token costs among others.
-The table below explains that rationale.
-The ***llm-light*** is the chosen solution approach providing the best trade-off regarding the named requirements.
+In-between, there is a whole spectrum of hybrid approaches which differ regarding latency, accuracy, token costs among others.
+The table below illustrates that rationale.
+The ***llm-light*** is the chosen solution approach providing the best trade-off regarding the named requirements. *llm-only* and *llm-heavy* are also implkemented but didn't lead to satisfying results (plus creating high latency and token cost).

 |                       | no-llm      | ***llm-light***   | ... | llm-heavy   | llm-only |
 |-----------------------|-------------|-------------|-----|-------------|----------|